jimbob4000/RetroFlow-Launcher/README.md

 * Polish - @SK00RUPA

 # Support

 **Help and FAQ's:**
 For help and answers to frequent questions please visit the [FAQ's](https://github.com/jimbob4000/RetroFlow-Launcher/blob/main/docs/FAQs.md) page.

 **Feature requests:**
-Please note that I'm not a developer, this mod started as a personal project, please be mindful that there may be some redundant code, or some requests that will be beyond my knowledge to implement.
+Please note that I'm not a developer by trade, this mod started as a personal project, some requests that will be beyond my knowledge to implement.
 Please feel free to build upon the mod as long as you provide credit to the original HexFlow developer and the people who contributed to the project.
+<br><br>

 **Supporting developers:**
 I don't accept donations or payment for this project, however if you would like to support VitaHex; the developer of the original HexFlow app you can support their work by becoming a [Patron](https://www.patreon.com/vitahex).

 You can also donate to them using [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RM8ECMVYMTXGJ&source=url).
 If you would like to follow them, you can find VitaHex on [Twitter](https://twitter.com/VitaHex), or their website [vitahex.weebly.com](https://vitahex.weebly.com/).

 **Disclaimer:**
 <br>